The Sovereignty of Calvary

 Does this conviction of sin come upon a dead person or a living person - upon the regenerate or the unregenerate?
 According to this passage, it comes upon those who "believe not in me."

-Therefore, the individual is still dead when the seed is implanted.
+Therefore, the individual is still dead when the seed is

 When does regeneration take place?
 Clearly, in His first mention of regeneration in John's Gospel (1:12), the stipulation is given: "To as many as received Him."
 Further consultation with Scripture gives us the understanding that this is identical with other words that convey the same meaning- believe, trust in, rely on.